Updated June 17, 2021

-Dona Marilyn Wreck – 98 meter (325 foot) ferry sunk in 1998, lying on starboard side, 18-33 meters (60-115 feet) deep, port side covered in soft corals, bluespotted stingrays, eagle rays and whitetip reef sharks possible, sweetlips, batfish, scorpion fish, nudibranchs, urchin crabs, colemani shrimp, possible strong currents, visibility 10-20 meters, experienced level
+Dona Marilyn Wreck – 98 meter (325 foot) ferry sunk in 1998, lying on the starboard side, 18-35 meters (60-115 feet) deep, port side covered in soft corals, blue-spotted stingrays, eagle rays, and whitetip reef sharks possible, sweetlips, batfish, scorpionfish, nudibranchs, urchin crabs, colemani shrimp, possible strong currents, visibility 10-20 meters, experienced level

 Mogami Maru – WWII Japanese wreck in 50 meters (170 feet), upright, ammunition still inside, tech dive

-Lighthouse – 8-10 meters (25-35 feet), chance of spawning mandarinfish, seahorses, big crabs, many varieties of shrimp, bobtail squid, banded pipefish, blue-ringed octopus, common octopus, juvenile sweetlips, banded sea snakes, frogfish, no current, great night dive, open water level
+Lighthouse – 8-10 meters (25-35 feet), the chance of spawning mandarin fish, seahorses, big crabs, many varieties of shrimp, bobtail squid, banded pipefish, blue-ringed octopus, common octopus, juvenile sweetlips, banded sea snakes, frogfish, no current, great night dive, open water level

 Kimud Shoal – to 40 meters (135 feet), smaller plateau than Monad Shoal, possible schooling hammerhead sharks and threshers from February to April in cooler water, 15-30 meters (50-100 feet) visibility, no current, advanced level